LordDetson/TestTaskRESTful/README.md

 http://localhost:8080/room/bookingFee?number=1002&start=2019-07-08%2000:00:00&finish=2019-07-12%2000:00:00&amount=120
 Mathod: POST

 Conclusion: The project was completed in accordance with the task.
+To test the application used Postman tool.